wjsutton/tableau-mcp-experimental/README.md

 > 💡 When multiple credentials are provided, the order in which the below authentication methods are
 > listed is also the order of precedence used by the server.
 Provide the `AUTH_TYPE` environment
 > variable to specify which authentication method to use.
-Allowed values are `pat`, `jwt`,
+Allowed values are `pat`,
 > `direct-trust`, and `username-password`.

 ### Personal Access Token (PAT)